melaniebrgr/learning-computer-science/05-system-design/10-studocu-ai/01-studocu-ai-design.md

 ### UI/Styling

-- studocu theme library: Some duplication of components however, e.g. the document tumbnail component was duplicated twice as there were import issues before (Ruby has context).
+- studocu theme library: Some duplication of components however, e.g. the document thumbnail component was duplicated twice as there were import issues before (Ruby has context).
 I assume this is resolved now and this tech debt can be cleaned.
-- Framer Motion animation library: Marcos PoC
+- Framer Motion animation library was in included in the application scaffold, and was since tried and adopted

-### Quality & Testing
+### Quality, Performance, Testing

 - `jest` (consider Vitest in future)
-- sonarqube: Testing & Quality tech roadmap item.
+- sonarqube: "Testing & Quality" tech roadmap item.
 Ruby is setting up Sonarqube, I was working on a playwright smoke test
-- sentry: (also performance)
+- sentry: also covers performance monitoring
+- CWV improvements: "FE | Performance" tech roadmap item.
+LCP is a problem.

 ### FE-BE integration